ZBaiY/tradebotv3/README.md

 The loader auto‑registers your new classes—no core code changes needed.
 *Currently available baseline models: `MACDModel`, `MACDwADX`, `RSIwADX`, `ForTesting`.
 More advanced models will be added in the next release.*

-## License

-This project is licensed under the [MIT License](LICENSE).
-Feel free to use or adapt for personal or commercial purposes with proper attribution.